 Sometimes having a smaller wedding party is easier to manage: choosing your brother and best friend to stand beside you is much less stressful than picking 10 people from your various friend groups.

 Even with all your careful planning, there’s still a chance you’ll hurt someone’s feelings by not asking them to be a groomsman.
 If this happens, don’t stress!
 Keep your response simple: tell them it was a hard decision, and that you hope they’ll still be able to celebrate at the wedding with everyone.
 You might even give this person another role in the wedding, so they can still be involved.

 At the end of the day, you do you.
 Your groomsmen should be people who will make the big day even more memorable and special.

-Ready to start looking for your wedding tuxedo or suit?
+Did you learn how to pick your groomsmen and are ready to start looking for your wedding tuxedo or suit?
 Jim’s Formal Wear has tons of options for your wedding look, from ultra slim cuts to stylish suits to classic tuxedos.
 Browse our wedding collection now!